 Formerly a Marriott Hotel, this is one of the better large properties in terms of proximity ot Oxford Street gay nightlife - this modern high-rise also faces lovely Hyde Park and is a 15-minute walk from the Inner Harbour.
 The Oaks Hyde Park Plaza (38 College St., 02-9331-6933) is upscale, but not over-the-top sumptuous, and with a good gym and pool.

 With a storied location in the shadows of the iconic Sydney Harbour Bridge and easy proximity to e many great restaurants, shops, and galleries in the bustling Rocks district, this discreet, posh hotel is one of the most romantic in Australia - for optimum views, book one of the huge Opera Deluxe Kings, with balconies looking across the harbor at the Sydney Opera House.
 There are just 158 rooms at this four-story luxury Park Hyatt Sydney (7 Hickson Rd., 02-9256-1234), each with marble baths and butler service.
-The hotel's superb Harbour Kitchen & Bar has floor-to-ceiling views of the Inner Harbour and serves superb regional Australian cuisine.
+The hotel's superb The Bar and Living Room restaurant have floor-to-ceiling views of the Inner Harbour and serve superb regional Australian cuisine.
 Take note: the hotel often sells out months in advance, so book as early as you can.

 You can't get much closer to the Opera House, Circular Quay, or the Royal Botanic Gardens than this beautiful and luxurious all-suites property with one- and two-bedroom apartments.
 It's high-end, but friends traveling together and splitting the tab may find this more of a value than you might expect, especially as each unit has a full gourmet kitchen - deluxe rooms overlook the Inner Harbour.
 All accommodations at the Pullman Quay Grand (61 Macquarie St., 02-9256-4000) have flat-screen TVs, gorgeous bathrooms, and private balconies, and the staff is highly attentive and knowledgeable.
 It's a 20-minute walk or short cab ride from gay nightlife on Oxford Street.